 Lively decor, furnishings, and accents not only give the room flair but also make it intriguing.

-A one-of-a-kind look: From the wallpaper to the hanging lamp, upholstered chair with cushion, metal shelves, chair, and desk, this home office manages to be fun and functional at the same time.
+A one-of-a-kind look: From the wallpaper to the lamp, upholstered chair , metal shelves, and desk, this home office manages to be fun and functional at the same time.
+(Photo credit: Thomas Litangen on Unsplash)

 10. Make it reflect your personality and style.